-What a user can do in the Power BI service depends on the type of per-user license that they have (free, Pro, Premium Per User).
-The level of access provided by their license depends on whether the workspace being accessed is in a Premium workspace or not.
-All users of the Power BI service must have a license.
+Everyone who uses the Power BI service must have a license.
+What a user can do depends on the type of per-user license that they have.
+Licenses are free, Pro, or Premium Per User (PPU).
+The level of access provided by their license depends on whether the workspace is a Premium workspace or not.

-There are two ways for users to get a license.
-Using self-service sign-up capabilities and their work or school account, users can get their own free, Pro, or Premium Per User (PPU) license.
-Or, admins can get a Power BI license subscription and assign licenses to users.
+There are two ways for users to get a license, from an administrator or self-service.
+Self-service sign up capabilities and a work or school email account are needed for users to get their own free, Pro, or Premium Per User license.
+Administrators can get a Power BI license subscription and then assign licenses to users.

-This article focuses on purchasing services and per-user licensing from an administrator perspective.
+This article is for administrators who can purchase services and per-user licensing.
 For more information about how users can get their own license, see Signing up for Power BI as an individual.

-You must be assigned an admin role to purchase or assign licenses for your organization.
-Admin roles are assigned by using the Azure Active Directory admin center or the Microsoft 365 admin center.
-The following table shows which role is required to do tasks related to purchase and licensing.
-For more information about administrator roles in Azure Active Directory, see View and assign administrator roles in Azure Active Directory.
+You must belong to an admin role to purchase or assign licenses for your organization.
+Admin roles are assigned from the Azure Active Directory admin center or the Microsoft 365 admin center.
+For more information about admin roles in Azure Active Directory, see View and assign administrator roles in Azure Active Directory.
 To learn more about admin roles in Microsoft 365, including best practices, see About admin roles.

-These roles manage the organization.
-For information about Power BI service administrator roles, see Understanding Power BI service administrator roles.
+For information about Power BI service admin roles, see Understanding Power BI service administrator roles.